khomenkosasha/sofia_bod/README.md

 ## Data availability

-The input and output data from this analyzis are stored in the Zenodo repository: https://zenodo.org/records/17799811 (INPUT DATA) AND https://zenodo.org/records/17800432 (OUTPUT DATA)
+The input and output data from this analysis are stored in the Zenodo repository: https://zenodo.org/records/17799811 (INPUT DATA) AND https://zenodo.org/records/17800432 (OUTPUT DATA)

 ## License